New Life Rule

 - Do not discuss or relay information based on events prior to death.

-- Do not return to the front without notifying the Platoon Leader or Platoon Sergeant.
+- Do not return to the front without notifying the Platoon Leader or Logistics Sergeant.

 - Do proceed through the teleporter to the FOB.